qbil-org/tutorials/keywords.md

 **Remote Repository**: A repository stored on a remote server that functions as a backup and is shared with all collaborators.

+**Registry**: A container image library, essentially a "Repository" for container images where images and different versions of images are stored for later use.
+Example of registry services provided by a third-party is Docker Hub or GitHub Packages registry, etc.

 **Version Control System**: A piece of software that helps track changes to different version of a repository.
 This runs locally for each copy of the repository so that changes in a local repository will not be updated in another repository unless sync'ed

 **Git**: A ***distributed*** version control system made by Linus Torvalds (guy who created linux).
 Distributed, in this sense, means that each server/computer has a complete copy/backup